 Unknown.
 They’ve both had mechanical issues and are in need of some help :-( They both had some experimental modifications that hadn’t been tested on a long voyage.

-polarjacksw asked: Is the unit of the wind speed in m/s or in knots (Nm/s) ?
+polarjacksw said: Is the unit of the wind speed in m/s or in knots (Nm/s) ?
 When comparing a dataset coming from ERDAP database (transmitted unit is in m/s) and the same dataset downloaded from SLAB database (unit is in knots), this is the same value... even with a ratoi of 1.852 !!!
 The user manual of AIRMAR PB200 uses knots and MPH.

 It’s in knots: the unit specification from the old ERDDAP database was wrong.
 It’s accurate to about 1/10 of a knot.

 Papa Mau and Benjamin are still traversing an area of dense chlorophyll A concentration.
 As previously mentioned, the increased chlorophyll A concentration is indicative of a dense ‘bloom’ of phytoplankton, microscopic oceanic plants that are the food source for krill and other miniscule marine invertebrates, which in turn form the dominant food source for much of the marine fauna.
 The mechanics of seasonal algal blooms are much more complex than an occasional patch of phytoplankton randomly spawning in favorable conditions.
 Phytoplankton exist year round in the ocean, migrating with the currents and growing more profusely in warmer waters.
 Nearer the equator, their presence is stronger and much more stable, as water temperatures are higher and fluctuate less.
 This is why our northern pair of PacX gliders are not discovering as much phytoplankton.